WoutersResearchGroup/py-IO-PS/README.md

 # py-IO-PS
-Public repository of developmental Python code related to research on the input-output product space (IO-PS) [Described in Bam, W., &amp; De Bruyne, K. (2019).
-Improving Industrial Policy Intervention: The Case of Steel in South Africa.
-The Journal of Development Studies, 55(11), 2460–2475. https://doi.org/10.1080/00220388.2018.1528354]
+Public repository of developmental Python code related to research on the input-output product space (IO-PS).
+A version of the code is described in the paper: [M. du Plessis and W. Bam, “iops: a Python package for the Input-Output Product Space methodology,” in 2022 IEEE 28th International Conference on Engineering, Technology and Innovation (ICE/ITMC) & 31st International Association For Management of Technology (IAMOT) Joint Conference, Nancy, France: IEEE, Jun.
+2022, pp. 1–8. doi: 10.1109/ICE/ITMC-IAMOT55089.2022.10033299](https://doi.org/10.1109/ICE/ITMC-IAMOT55089.2022.10033299).

 ## Package